k2view-academy/K2View-Academy/articles/39_fabric_catalog/20_catalog_APIs.md

 <span style="border-radius: 1em; background-color: #0969da; padding: 0 10px; color:white">GET</span>   `/api/catalog/{version}/{dataPlatform}`

 The API retrieves a list of schemas that belong to the specified Catalog version and data platform.
-Each schema is retrieved with the *contains* relations to its respective dataset nodes.
+Each schema is retrieved along with its  *contains* relations to the respective dataset nodes.

 The API has two modes — ***view*** and ***compare*** — that are interchangeably invoked based on the **version** input parameter, as explained below: